jasmcaus/caer/README.md

 # Caer - Modern Computer Vision on the Fly

 Caer is a *lightweight, high-performance* Vision library for high-performance AI research.
-We wrote this framework to simplify your approach towards Computer Vision by abstracting away unnecessary boilerplate code giving you the **flexibility** to quickly prototype deep learning models or research ideas.
+We wrote this framework to simplify your approach towards Computer Vision by abstracting away unnecessary boilerplate code giving you the **flexibility** to quickly prototype deep learning models and research ideas.
 The end result is a library quite different in its design, that’s easy to understand, plays well with others, and is a lot of fun to use.

 Our elegant, *type-checked* API and design philosophy makes Caer ideal for students, researchers, hobbyists and even experts in the fields of Deep Learning and Computer Vision.